North East Historian

 Over the years David has appeared on several radio broadcasts including BBC Radio 4 (features recorded in Durham City and at Hell’s Kettles near Darlington) as well as being interviewed by Five Live and as a phone guest on Mary Lou Finlay’s show on Canada’s Radio 1.
 He also featured on an Australian radio broadcast talking about the magic of Holy Island.
 Sadly, these last two were over the phone interviews rather than expense-paid trips!
 The Canadian radio appearance featured a stand-off with a United States place-name expert over which country has the most peculiar place-names (it was a draw).
 In addition David has made several appearances on BBC Radio Tees; BBC Radio Newcastle and other local stations.

 David has been a regular public speaker at a wide variety of organisations and venues including book launches, literary festivals, schools, colleges and professional societies.
 His speaking style is described as lively, engaging, informative, humorous and entertaining.

 PUBLICATIONS AND INTERESTS

-Born in Durham, as a child he lived in the railway station house at Chester-le-Street and once worked on the railway at Beamish Open Air Museum.
-At the Gateshead National Garden Festival in 1990 he gave tours to visitors including foreign ministers, company directors, school children from Chernobyl, local mayors and other dignitaries.
+Educated at Northumbria University (or Newcastle Polytechnic as it then was) with an HND in Public Admin, David worked at the Gateshead National Garden Festival in 1990 where he gave tours to visitors including foreign ministers, company directors, school children from Chernobyl, local mayors and other dignitaries.

 David on LinkedIn